Seeking Relief: Severe Stoma Pain and Care Tips

 Hi all,

-i want to thank everyone who attempted to help.
+I want to thank everyone who attempted to help.
 It was a difficult day and I was alone.
-I wrote an update below
+I wrote an update below.

 ***Original post following***

 Someone please help me?
-It takes two days for the wound care/ostomy nurses to call back and I’m in tears.
-I’m in pain.
+It takes two days for the wound care/ostomy nurses to call back and I'm in tears.
+I'm in pain.
 A lot of pain.
-I’m REALLY hoping someone here has a solution because my search of ostomy products is not producing anything that is designed to help.
+I'm REALLY hoping someone here has a solution because my search for ostomy products is not producing anything that is designed to help.

 Thanks in advance! ~Chelle